 STEP ONE: EVALUATE THE SITUATION TO DETERMINE IF CONSENT CAN BE ESTABLISHED

 Consent is fundamental to having mutually pleasurable sexual experiences.
-When enthusiastic, explicit and informed consent is established, everyone involved can understand the desires and boundaries that must be followed for everyone to feel safe and comfortable, which leads to everyone having a wonderful, sexy time.
+When enthusiastic, explicit and informed consent is established, everyone involved can understand the boundaries that must be followed for everyone to feel safe and comfortable, which helps everyone have a wonderful, sexy time.
 What does establishing consent look like?
-First of all, as common sense as this may seem, this needs to be said: It is MANDATORY for the people you want to get sexy with to be awake, and in the mental state to be aware and able to process what is happening.
+First of all, as common sense as this may seem, this needs to be said: It is MANDATORY for the people you want to get sexy with to be awake, and in a mental state to be aware and able to process what is happening.
 People involved must be aware and understanding of the situation for consent to be valid.

 It is especially important to keep this in mind when engaging in substance use.
 If someone has consumed substances, you can’t make judgments about their capacity to establish informed consent.
 When someone has consumed substances, their judgment and inhibitions are altered, as is their ability to perceive the situation in the way that they normally would.
 This means that if someone says “yes” while intoxicated, they might not have agreed to the same things had they been sober, making their consent potentially invalid.

 Don’t engage with people if you aren’t sure of their mental state.
-If they might be intoxicated but you aren’t sure, ask.
-If they are intoxicated and you haven’t had sober conversations about having some sexy time while intoxicated, it’s best to wait until all parties are sober to talk about your desires and boundaries and then have some wonderful sex.
-Sometimes you haven’t had that conversation so navigating the situation could look something like: “Hey, I think you’re really cute and I’ve loved dancing with you all night but I think we’re both a bit intoxicated.
+If they might be intoxicated but you aren’t sure, ask (with the awareness that intoxicated people may not be able to accurately assess their level of intoxication).
+If they are intoxicated and you haven’t had sober conversations about having sexy time while on substances, it’s best to wait until all parties are sober to talk about your desires and boundaries before sex.
+Navigating this situation could look something like: “Hey, I think you’re really cute and I’ve loved dancing with you all night but I think we’re both a bit intoxicated.
 I’d love to talk about some sexy time in the morning when we’re both sober.
 How does that sound to you?”